 - In addition, some people find that keeping their lips moisturized in the winter, covered with sunscreen in the summer, and protected from the wind, seems to decrease the number of outbreaks.

 Depending upon how often you get cold sores, you may want to see your health care provider.
-Columbia students can make an appointment with Medical Services through Open Communicator, or by calling x4-2284.
+Columbia students can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 S/he may be able to describe possible treatment for your cold sores, including certain medications.
-For example, some people find that acyclovir ointment speeds the healing process when they apply it to their lips, 5-6 times a day, when they feel a cold sore coming.
+For example, some people find that acyclovir ointment speeds the healing process when they apply it to their lips, five to six times a day, when they feel a cold sore coming.
 In severe cases, prescription drugs may be prescribed.

-For more information, you can check out the related Q&As below.
-In addition, you can read Charles Ebel’s book, Managing Herpes.
-It is full of great information on both oral and genital herpes.
+For more information, check out the related Q&As below.
+In addition, you might be interested in reading the book Managing Herpes by Charles Ebel and Anna Wald, M.D., M.P.H.
+It's full of great information on both oral and genital herpes.